 10/22 Mag: 15 Rounds

 Are ten rounds not doing it for you?
-No problem, The Ruger 10/22 Magazine is capable of 15-round magazines.
+No problem, What about the BX-15 fifteen-round magazine.
 Yep, they make ’em!
 And they’re pretty cool because they don’t hang down under your carbine very far.
 Granted, they’re several times longer than the 10-rounders, but that’s because the 10-rounders are of the rotary type.
 But the 15-rounders are not bulky and are of a convenient size.
 Plus, having 15 rounds on tap is nothing to sneeze at.
-So pick up several of these, and you’re all set for a fun day at the range.
-Here is the 15-round factory magazine in The Ruger 10/22 Compact Magazine.
+So, pick up several of these, and you’re all set for a fun day at the range.
 The 15-rounder is a nice balance of compactness and capacity.
 It might just be ideal!

 10/22 Mag: 25 Rounds